RenzoEmamnuel/Practice-Python/README.md

 # Practice Python
- This is where i practice my pthon skills
+ This is where i practice my pthon skills.